Mercury Cyclone: 1971

 For 1971 the Cyclone was marketed as the Mercury Montego Cyclone.
-It had some minor styling updates; most noticeable was center section of the grill received a larger ring in the gun sight with the GT receiving a unique badge.
+It had some minor styling updates; most noticeable was center section of the grille received a larger ring in the gun sight with the GT receiving a unique badge.
 The Spoiler received a revised stripe package, and the rear spoiler was painted flat black, and the Base Cyclone now had the integrated hood scoop like the GT and Spoiler.
 Under the hood things were different as well.
 Gone was the Super Cobra Jet and Drag Pak options, and the base engine for the Base and Spoiler became the M code 351 Cleveland with 4-barrel carburetor.
 For the Spoiler, Ram Air also became option as opposed to part of the package for 1970.
 Beyond minor changes in the color palette and available options, the 1971 Cyclone line was a carry over from 1970.
 The Cyclone competed for buyers at Lincoln-Mercury dealerships in the performance coupe segment when it was decided to offer the De Tomaso Pantera exotic sports car beginning in 1971.